OptimalDesignLab/optimaldesignlab-wiki/en/pages/cpp_style.md

 * Put function calls on one line if it fits; otherwise, wrap arguments at the parenthesis.

+* Take a look at the [C++ Core Guidlines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#S-interfaces) for a much more exhaustive set of guidelines and formatting considerations for using modern C++ well.

 ## Naming conventions

 All names should be descriptive and "readable".